iterative/dvc.org/static/docs/commands-reference/fetch.md

   `target`.
 This indicates that you would like to have all the files needed for the entire pipeline(s) in local cache.

-- `-R`, `--recursive` - This option tells fetch that `targets` is a directory (instead of DVC files), and to traverse it looking for DVC files to determine the set of data files to fetch.
+- `-R`, `--recursive` - This option tells fetch that `targets` are directories (instead of DVC files), and to traverse them looking for DVC files to determine the set of data files to fetch.

 - `-j JOBS`, `--jobs JOBS` - Number of threads to run simultaneously for fetching the cache.
 Using more jobs may improve the total download speed if